 Here, L{t-1} represents a "backward" kernel that we chose differently in the alternative algorithms below.
-We note the presence of the INC, which means that this algorithm cannot be implemented in practice in it current form.
-The weights are then normalised to give $\{w_t^{(p)}\}$, then a resampling step is carried out.
-In the following sections the focus is on the reweighting step, since this is the main difference between the different algorithms.
-For more detail on these methods, see Del Moral et al. (2007).
+We note the presence of the INC, which means that this algorithm cannot be implemented in practice in its current form.
+The weights are then normalised to give $\left\{w_t^{(p)}\right\}$, and a resampling step is carried out.
+In the following sections the focus is on the reweighting step: this is the main difference between the different algorithms.
+For more detail on these methods, see Del Moral et al (2007).

-Zhou et al. (2013) describe how BFs can be estimated directly by SMC samplers, simply by taking π_1 to be one model and π_T to be the other (with the π_t being intermediate distributions).
+Zhou et al (2015) describe how BFs can be estimated directly by SMC samplers, simply by taking π_1 to be one model and π_T to be the other (with the π_t being intermediate distributions).
 This idea is also explored for Gibbs random fields in Friel (2013).
-However, the empirical results in Zhou et al. (2013) suggest that in some cases this method does not necessarily perform better than estimating marginal likelihoods for the two models separately and taking the ratio of the estimates.
+However, the empirical results in Zhou et al (2015) suggest that in some cases this method does not necessarily perform better than estimating marginal likelihoods for the two models separately and taking the ratio of the estimates.
 Here we do not investigate these algorithms further, but note that they offer an alternative to estimating the marginal likelihood separately.

-3.1.1 Marginal SMC
+3.1.1 Random weight SMC Samplers